 One found that that ginger could prevent or slow down kidney failure.
 Ginger may also slow the growth of tumors, and found evidence that ginger may help control some types of cancer.

 Cultures around the world regularly take ginger to help ease indigestion, vomiting, and nausea.
 Studies are inconclusive as to how effective this is.

 Balance blood sugar

-One study found that ginger improved fasting blood sugar in people with diabetes.
+One found that ginger improved fasting blood sugar in people with diabetes.
 These and other findings show promise that ginger can help treat health concerns caused by chronic diabetes.

-A recent study showed that ginger reduced heart disease markers like arginase activity, LDL (“bad”) cholesterol, and triglycerides in rats give a high-fat diet.
+A recent showed that ginger reduced heart disease markers like arginase activity, LDL (“bad”) cholesterol, and triglycerides in rats give a high-fat diet.

 Ginger water may help promote weight loss when combined with a healthy diet and exercise.
-One study showed that ginger suppressed obesity in rats on high-fat diets.
-And another study found that men who drank a hot ginger beverage after eating felt more full for longer.
+One showed that ginger suppressed obesity in rats on high-fat diets.
+And another found that men who drank a hot ginger beverage after eating felt more full for longer.
 Balanced blood sugar can also prevent you from overeating.